jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 </span>
 <br>
 <span style="margin-left: 40px;">
 On one side of the valley is a very suspicious being, the so-called “healthy human being,” and I think we can all hear the normal vs pathological, eugenics resonance in that concept.
 Exactly what is that, I don’t wonder for more than a second, speaking as we are close to Sacramento where in the early twentieth century horrible eugenics experiments were carried out, such as leaving newborn babies to die in hospital because they were unfit.
-On the other side of the valley is a cute so-called animal, or their electornic equivalent, the cute droid such as R2D2.
+On the other side of the valley is a cute so-called animal, or their electronic equivalent, the cute droid such as R2D2.
 They’re cute because they’re different—they’re separated by a thin hard line, which is what the Uncanny Valley looks like when you look across it at R2D2, because of foreshortening.
 Hitler was fond of his dog Blondi because Blondi was different enough from him, so that he could feel all those nice sublimated cute aggression feelings and make animal rights legislation.
 Let’s just face it—a lot of environmental organizations have had deep connections with white supremacy, and I’m explaining why.
 </span>
 <br>
 <span style="margin-left: 40px;">